 Cross River Bank, which is based in Fort Lee, New Jersey, and has only two branches, offers fee-free accounts with no minimums and rates that are above national averages.
 It offers checking, money market and savings accounts as well as CDs.
 There are no minimum balance requirements, except a reasonable $500 minimum to open a CD.

 There are only a handful of Cross River ATMs, but customers also have fee-free access to around 40,000 MoneyPass network ATMs nationwide.
+The bank also refunds up to $6 in out-of-network ATM surcharges per month.

 Frost Bank

 Frost offers CD and money market rates that are somewhat competitive, and those with higher balance tiers are rewarded with higher yields.
-Four checking accounts are offered, which feature early direct deposit, more than 1,700 ATMs throughout Texas and a $100 overdraft cushion.
+Three checking accounts are offered, which feature early direct deposit, more than 1,700 ATMs throughout Texas and a $100 overdraft cushion.

 Frost supports the communities where it has a presence by giving time and resources to nonprofits in the fields of education, economic development, the arts, or health and human services.
 The bank also provides educational scholarships to Texas students.